kevin-hw-li/project1/PLAN.md

 -> create events <br>
 -> send and accept friend requests -> probably just follow / followers now [DONE]

--> edit and delete posts as a user
+-> edit and delete posts as a user [DONE]
--> display posts of a user (like a profile page on fb) -> comment inside posts (will need an additional table 'comment' which belongs_to 'post' and 'user') -> search for a user
+-> display posts of a single user (like a profile page on fb) -> comment inside posts (will need an additional table 'comment' which belongs_to 'post' and 'user') -> search for a user